 - A student is all Florida Tech students, as well as ELS students attending Florida Tech.

 - An unauthorized firearm is any firearm, regardless of whether the owner has a valid state permit to carry the firearm.

 - University premises refer to all Florida Tech properties.

-- The campus Security Director has been assigned administrative responsibility for campus law enforcement and security activities.
+- The Director of Security has been assigned administrative responsibility for campus law enforcement and security activities.